Prayers

 Ed Christman, like any good pastor, learned to pray at the drop of a hat.
 He could write prayers quickly, scribbling on the back of a faculty meeting agendas.
 (Remember “God goes to faculty meetings?”)
 For longer and more formal prayers, such as those for memorial services and campus events, he would craft his prayers through several versions over many days.
 In either case, he aimed to reflect the moment at hand and also to inspire those present to glimpse something bigger.

-Here is a sample, the opening prayer from a faculty meeting in the early 1970s:
+Many of those good prayers have been collected and appear below at the link.
+These cover the years 1970-2003.
+Here is an example, the opening prayer from a faculty meeting in the early 1970s:

 “Grant us, O Lord, an economy of words and an abundance of wisdom.
 Amen.”